Setting up a high availability environment

 The database and the datastore store the persistent data of the platform and need to be highly available.
 While IaaS platforms make it easy with out-of-the-box multi-availability zone backends, databases installed on bare-metal servers will require more efforts to become highly available.

-The limited downtime module deployment procedure allows the deployment of custom code on a server-by-server basis.
+Starting with Jahia DX 188.8.131.52 a limited downtime module deployment procedure allows deploying custom code on a server-by-server basis.

 The limited downtime procedure helps deploy custom code (modules) while serving HTTP traffic.
 It is necessary to remove servers from the load balancers when deploying custom code as it takes between 200ms to 2 seconds per module to be fully operational.